 This report describes how the MTender (the System) may be used for a restricted procedure according to the European Union Public Procurement Directives.

 This is a procedural use-case and no individual transactions are defined.
 Reference is made to other profiles, in which the transactions and the transaction information requirements are listed and defined.

+The purpose of this document is to provide all necessary techical information for the implementation of competitive procedures by the NEPPs.

 Scope